Shania Twain: TV and film career

 She competed against singer Meghan Trainor in an episode of TBS's Drop the Mic which aired in January 2018.

-Twain was guest of honour for a Lip Sync Battle episode on Paramount Network pitting Derek Hough against Nicole Scherzinger that was dedicated to her and her music.
+She was guest of honour for a Lip Sync Battle episode on Paramount Network pitting Derek Hough against Nicole Scherzinger that was dedicated to her and her music.
 The tribute episode aired June 21, 2018.

-In November 2018, Twain appeared in the reality talent show Real Country, as an executive producer and co-presenter with Jake Owen and Travis Tritt.

-In 2019, Twain appeared in the film Trading Paint, co-starring alongside John Travolta.
-In 2020, Twain played the role of the mother of singer Jeremy Camp in the biographical film I Still Believe.

-In 2023, she will appear on the panel for the second series of ITV's Starstruck, a revived and reformatted version of Stars in Their Eyes.
+In November 2018 she appeared in the reality talent show Real Country, as an executive producer and co-presenter with Jake Owen and Travis Tritt.
+In 2019 she appeared in the film Trading Paint, co-starring alongside John Travolta.
+In 2020 she played the role of the mother of singer Jeremy Camp in the biographical film I Still Believe.
+In 2023, she appeared on the panel for the second series of ITV's Starstruck, a revived and reformatted version of Stars in Their Eyes, replacing Sheridan Smith.
+In 2023 she appeared in season four, episode seven of the reality series The Kardashians.
+In 2024 she appeared on the first episode of the Netflix series A Man in Full, a six-episode limited television series adaptation of the novel with Regina King as director and executive producer and David E. Kelley as showrunner.
+The miniseries was released on May 2, 2024.
+She guest starred in an episode of the ABC medical drama, Doctor Odyssey which aired on October 3, 2024.
+She appeared in Andrea Bocelli: 30 The Celebration Concert Film, which released in theaters on November 8, 2024.
+Shania guest starred in 'A Nonsense Christmas with Sabrina Carpenter on December 6, 2024, as part of the Netflix special, Shania played Mrs Claus in a skit and performed Santa Baby with Sabrina Carpenter.
+In 2025, she became a judge on the fifth season of Canada's Got Talent.

 Artistry

 Twain possesses a contralto vocal range.
-In 1996, Newsweek defended Twain from detractors who attributed her refusal to tour at the time to her inability to replicate her studio singing live, describing it as "a warm, languid alto sweetened with a wisp of bedroom allure".
-Admitting that her singing voice is not as strong as it was prior to her Lyme disease diagnosis, Twain had to learn how to navigate her new voice in order to continue performing.
-Prior to her official diagnosis, several physicians with whom Twain consulted throughout the years primarily attribute the loss of her voice to emotional stress, from which she has since recovered after experimenting with various relaxation techniques and devoting a lot of time to vocal warmups.
-In 2018, Twain underwent laryngoplasty to have Gore-Tex stabilizers implanted in her throat to reduce the workload on her vocal muscles.
+In 1996, Newsweek defended her from detractors who attributed her refusal to tour at the time to her inability to replicate her studio singing live, describing it as "a warm, languid alto sweetened with a wisp of bedroom allure".
+Admitting that her singing voice is not as strong as it was prior to her Lyme disease diagnosis, she had to learn how to navigate her new voice in order to continue performing.
+Prior to her diagnosis, several physicians with whom she consulted throughout the years primarily attribute the loss of her voice to emotional stress, from which she has since recovered after experimenting with various relaxation techniques and devoting a lot of time to vocal warmups.
+In 2018 she underwent laryngoplasty to have Gore-Tex stabilizers implanted in her throat to reduce the workload on her vocal muscles.